An all-topology two-fluid model for two-phase flows derived through Hamilton's Stationary Action Principle: An all-topology two-phase flow model

 and therefore, setting

 then yields a non-negative entropy production for positive relaxation parameters $\varepsilon_p$, $\varepsilon_u$, and $\varepsilon_T$.
 Several closures for the relaxation parameters have been proposed in the literature, see for instance \cite{petitpas:2009,perrier:2021,schmidmayer:2023,herard:2023}.
+We refer to \cite{gallouet:2004} (Proposition 2) for a result on the preservation of the volume fraction constraint $\alpha_1\in(0,\,1)$ in the presence of source terms.
 Furthermore, in flow regimes where some of the associated relaxation time-scales are sufficiently small, reduced order models have been derived assuming that the corresponding flow variables remain at equilibrium \cite{kapila:2001,phd_Labois,lund:2012,hantke:2021}.
 The same model reductions can be applied to \eqref{syst:energy_form_with_source_terms}.
-Moreover, our expression for the interfacial work \eqref{eq:interfacial_work} satisfies
+First, near equilibrium, the lift forces play no role.
+Indeed, at velocity equilibrium, we have $\lift=\bm{0}$, while at pressure equilibrium, eq. \eqref{syst:v_eq_thermo} yields $\bm{v}=\bm{0}$, and thus $\lift=\bm{0}$, if we consider the initial condition $\bm{v}(0,\bm{x})=\bm{0}$.
+Moreover, the expression provided by the variational principle for the interfacial work \eqref{eq:interfacial_work} satisfies

 and therefore, when considering the asymptotic expansions near velocity or pressure equilibrium, the interfacial work represents a first order perturbation of a Baer-Nunziato model, and thus the reduced order models obtained at zeroth order are identical.
 This is a reassuring result for two reasons.
 First, the closure problem for interfacial quantities is related to non-equilibrium flows only.
 Second, several of these reduced order models recover some well-known two-phase flow features, such as the so-called Kapila model \cite{kapila:2001}, which is derived assuming velocity and pressure equilibrium, and recovers the non-monotonic mixture sound speed as determined by Wood \cite{wood:1930}.